Limb Lab is thrilled to announce that it has more than doubled the size of – and completely renovated – its office in La Crosse, Wisconsin!

 The field of O & P is so unique which makes every day at work fun and exciting.
 Every client has different needs on their road to recovery.
 I love being able to see how our devices help improve our client’s well-being.
 Together we can work to meet other’s needs and reach goals they want to accomplish.

-my hands in order to make a prosthesis that improves a client’s life.
+At Limb Lab we strive to give the patient back their mobility and functionality.
+I can achieve this by working with my hands in order to make a prosthesis that improves a client’s life.
 Working with my hands has been a big part of my life over the last fifteen years while helping my father with his race cars and now working on my own race car.
 I look forward to my future with Limb Lab and feel humbled to be involved in such an impactful field.

 When I was a kid, I almost lost my hand in a farming accident, and spent a lot of time with surgeons and therapists as they worked to fix my hand.
 Two things came out of that experience that changed my life; the beginning of my life as a musician (I played guitar for my rehab), and second, my interest in orthopedic medicine and rehabilitation.
 Years later at Luther College, I was able to pursue both of my passions, singing in the Nordic Choir, and pursuing a degree in Biology.
 My advisor introduced me to the world of prosthetics and orthotics, and I immediately knew what I wanted to do with the rest of my life.